-It’s ten minutes after I’ve been taking photos on the back grass and the dog is sniffing around, searching for that solitary cake crumb that she won’t ever find.
+It’s ten minutes after I’ve been taking photos on the back grass of this Pimm’s drizzle cake and the dog is sniffing around, searching for that solitary cake crumb that she won’t ever find.

 But it’s summer, and that simply doesn’t matter.
 Summer is the time where you can legitimately waste an afternoon out in the sunshine for the sheer hell of it.
 Most people are on holiday anyway, so who is going to notice?